nicholas-george/Indian-Currency-Converter/README.md

 %{error: "Not a number."}
 ```

-You also use it as a module, in your projects as it is.
+You can also use it as a module, in your projects as it is.

 ## Installation